Rob Gronkowski Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- In his four matchups against the Falcons, Gronkowski's 37 receiving yards average is 16.5 less than his over/under for Sunday's game (53.5).
+- Gronkowski's 37 receiving yards per game in his four matchups against the Falcons are 16.5 fewer than his over/under for Sunday's game.

-- Gronkowski, in four matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- In four matchups with the Falcons, Gronkowski has had a TD catch once (including multiple scores in that game).

 - Note: Gronkowski's stats vs. Falcons date back to 2016.

-- The 249.3 yards per game the Falcons are allowing through the air makes them the NFL's 13th-ranked pass defense.
+- The Falcons are giving up 249.3 passing yards per game this season, the NFL's 13th-ranked pass defense.

-- The Falcons have conceded 21 passing TDs this year (1.9 per game), ranking them 27th among NFL defenses.
+- The Falcons have allowed 21 passing TDs this season (1.9 per game), ranking them 27th among NFL defenses.

 Recent Performances

-- In last week's outing against the Colts, Gronkowski was targeted 10 times, totaling 123 yards on seven receptions (averaging 17.6 yards per grab).
+- In last week's game against the Colts, Gronkowski was targeted nine times and racked up seven catches for 123 yards (17.6 yards per reception).

-- Gronkowski has accumulated 13 catches for 194 yards in his last three games.
-He was targeted 18 times and averages 64.7 receiving yards.
+- Over his last three games, Gronkowski has 13 catches (on 17 targets) for 194 yards, averaging 64.7 yards per game.

 Gronkowski's Tampa Bay Teammates